Agency Partners

 Preferred employment type for Engineering roles in Germany

 The employment type distribution for engineering roles in Germany reveals a strong preference for full-time positions, which account for 96% of the market.
-Part-time roles represent a modest 4%, while internships constitute only 1% of the employment landscape.
-These figures illustrate the dominance of full-time engagements in the E-commerce job market in Germany, particularly in cities like Munich where demand for skilled E-commerce Engineers continues to rise.
+Part-time roles represent a mere 4%, while internships and contracts hold minimal shares at 2% and 2% respectively.
+This data underscores the stability and commitment sought by hiring managers when recruiting E-commerce Engineers in Germany, particularly in cities like Munich, where full-time opportunities dominate.

 Time to Hire Distribution for E-commerce in Germany